-Greece in October is not the most usual time of year for a Mediterranean escape, however, it may well be a great time to travel!
+Greece in October is not the most usual time of year for a Mediterranean escape.
+However, it may well be a great time to travel!

 They flock to the islands of the Cyclades and the Ioanian in their droves between June and September.
 After that, they think that they have to wait until the following year if they want to enjoy a big fat Greek adventure.
 Not true!

 Why Visit Greece in October?

-Greece in October:
+Greece in October Weather

 The weather in Greece in October is usually still very warm and pleasant.
 You can usually expect to see daytime temperatures that linger around the mid to high twenties in terms of degrees celsius.
 It gets a little colder in the evenings, so you need to pack a sweater or a cardigan for the nighttime.

-The weather in Greece in October is still warm enough to go to the beach here and there, but you should try and plan an itinerary that does not focus on spending all of your time by the sea.
+The weather in Greece in October is still warm enough to go to the beach here and there.
+However, you should try and plan an itinerary that does not focus on spending all of your time by the sea.

 October is the perfect time to head to Greece if you want to explore archaeological sites, cosmopolitan cities, charming villages, and hiking trails.
 A handful of destinations to consider in Greece in October are detailed below.

 Athens may look like a crowded metropolis but in reality, the coast is just 30 minutes away from here.
-On a sunny day, head to the Athenian Riviera, and relax on the beaches in the coastal towns of Glyfada, Voula, and Vouliagmeni.
+On a sunny day, head to the Athenian Riviera, and relax on the Athens beaches in the coastal towns of Glyfada, Voula, and Vouliagmeni.

 Offbeat Cycladic Islands

-If you are visiting Greece in October, you can also consider travelling to some of the lesser-known islands in the Cyclades – maybe Amorgos, with its quaint villages, dramatic Hozoviotissa Monastery, old churches, and Venetian monuments.
+If you are visiting Greece in October, you can also consider travelling to some of the lesser-known islands in the Cyclades.
+Perhaps you could schedule a trip to Amorgos, with its quaint villages, dramatic Hozoviotissa Monastery, old churches, and Venetian monuments.

 The Saronic Gulf Islands

 The wonderful thing about travelling to the Saronic Gulf islands in October is that an itinerary here is not dependent on hot weather.
 Yes, the islands have wonderful beaches where you can relax by the sea.

-Thessaloniki is Greece’s second-largest city and a wonderful year-round travel destination.
-Since Thessaloniki is situated in the northern part of the country, the weather is usually a little cooler than in Athens, Southern Greece, and the Cyclades.
-Thessaloniki boasts many interesting neighbourhoods and historical attractions (the White Tower, the Rotunda, old Ottoman baths) that make it well-deserved for a weekend break.
-The city is also a great place to base yourself for a wider exploration of Northern Greece.
-You can opt to stay here and then take day trips out from Thessaloniki to Kerkini Lake, Meteora, Kastoria, Mount Olympus and Pella.
+Since it is situated in the northern part of the country, the weather is usually a little cooler than in Athens, Southern Greece, and the Cyclades.
+Thessaloniki boasts many interesting neighbourhoods and historical attractions that make it well-deserved for a weekend break.

+Thessaloniki is also a great place to base yourself for a wider exploration of Northern Greece.
+You can opt to stay here and then take day trips out from Thessaloniki to Kerkini Lake, Meteora, Kastoria, Mount Olympus, and Pella.

 The leafy student city of Ioannina sits in the northwestern corner of mainland Greece.
 Ioannina is not a popular tourist destination which is a shame as it has plenty to offer.
-Buses from Thessaloniki to Ioannina, and internal flights from Athens have made Ioannina a little more accessible in recent years.
+Buses from Thessaloniki to Ioannina and internal flights from Athens have made Ioannina a little more accessible in recent years.

 Perhaps the most unique attraction in Ioannina is the unnamed, inhabited island in the centre of Pamvotida lake.
 The island is home to a small village, and half a dozen eerily abandoned grand monasteries.